awsdocs/amazon-sns-developer-guide/doc_source/sns-india-register-with-trai.md

    + When prompted to provide your Header IDs, enter the sender IDs that you want to register\.
    + When prompted to provide your Content Templates, enter the message content that you plan to send to your recipients\.
 Include a template for every message that you plan to send\.
 **Note**
-The Vilpower website is not maintained by Amazon Web Services\.
-Steps on their website are subject to change by Vilpower\.
+All the above sites are not maintained by Amazon Web Services\.
+Steps on their website are subject to change by respective DLT registration providers\.